katjad/javascript101-handbook/tools.md

 # Debugging

+## Think First
+Use your intuition before you dive down any rabbit holes.
+What do you think the cause might be?
+Have you made any recent changes that might have caused the bug.
+Can you roll back to a previous commit that works?

 ## Browser Dev Tools
 You can view error messages in the browser console.
 We recommend using Chrome as your browser but the others have very similar dev tools too.